Cstan1987stat/College-Football-2023/README.md

 # College-Football-2023
-College Football 2023 Data mainly inluding points total for each quarter, along with teams and conferences.
+College Football 2023 Data mainly including points total for each quarter, along with teams and conferences.